riskframe/ai-rmm/framework/manage-2.4.md

 ### Manage 2.4.6.
 Maintain Transparency and Accountability.

+Ensuring transparency and accountability is essential in managing AI systems, particularly when considering disengagement or deactivation due to performance inconsistencies.
+This involves maintaining clear and open communication channels with stakeholders, providing explanations for decisions made, and holding individuals or teams responsible for their actions.
+By upholding transparency and accountability throughout the disengagement process, organizations can foster trust, mitigate potential risks, and uphold ethical standards in AI deployment.

+Clearly communicating and transparently documenting the disengagement or deactivation of an AI system is essential for maintaining stakeholder trust and accountability.
+Providing detailed explanations of the reasons behind the action, along with the potential impact and mitigation steps, ensures stakeholders are informed and involved in the decision-making process.
+Additionally, documenting these events and justifications facilitates accountability and enables organizations to learn from past experiences, ultimately enhancing their AI governance practices.

 #### Sub Practices

 1. Communicate clearly and transparently to stakeholders when an AI system is disengaged or deactivated due to performance or outcome inconsistencies.